 While the council took their time and contemplated the tempting offer, the neighbours started acting on their own.
 Monday 5th August 1805 in the evening they began to tear down the wall and carried tiles and wood home.
 On the following evening, Tuesday 6th August, the "work" continued.

-The scene "Merkwürdiger Abend" (to the right) is supposed to take place on 6th august, but then one wonders why there is still a porch roof, when it is missing on Burckhardt-Wildt's picture from the 5th.
+The scene "Merkwürdiger Abend" (to the right) is supposed to take place on 6th august, but then one wonders why there is still a porch roof, when it is missing on Burckhardt-Wildt's picture from the 5th (below to the right).
 It must truly have been a "strange evening".

 Naturally this piracy and destruction of the city's historic painting and tourist attraction caused anger in the rest of the town.
 The council performed hearings, but almost all those who were interrogated told the same story: They had taken home almost nothing, and they had seen almost nobody.